William Nicholson (English bishop): Life

 At the Restoration Nicholson returned to his parish, and resumed his former preferments, to which was added a residentiary canonry at St. Davids.
 In 1661 he was consecrated bishop of Gloucester by Gilbert Sheldon and Accepted Frewen on 6 January, in Henry VII's Chapel.
 He was allowed to hold his archdeaconry and canonry together with the living of Bishops Cleeve in commendam.
 He preached in Westminster Abbey on 20 December 1661, at the funeral of Bishop Nicolas Monk, who had been consecrated with him in the preceding January.
 He was appointed to the sinecure rectory of Llansantfraid-yn-Mechan in Montgomeryshire in 1663.
 According to Richard Baxter, though not a commissioner, he attended the meetings of the Savoy Conference, and spoke once or twice.
 His treatment of the nonconformists in his diocese was conciliatory; he connived at the preaching of those whom he had reason to respect, and offered a living to one of them if he would conform.
 He was the patron of George Bull, who at his request was presented by Lord Clarendon to a living in his diocese.
 In 1663, he caused a new font to be erected in Gloucester Cathedral, and dedicated it; for this he was attacked in a pamphlet, entitled More News from Rome.
 He died on 5 February 1672, aged 80, and was buried in a side chantry of the lady-chapel at Gloucester, in which his wife Elizabeth, who predeceased him on 20 April 1663, had also been interred.
 A monument was erected by his grandson, Owen Brigstocke, of Lechdenny, Carmarthenshire, with an epitaph by his friend George Bull, describing him as 'legenda scribens, faciens scribenda.'
+(English translation), 'Writing what should be read, doing what should be done.'